m7a/bo-tar-ada/READMEx.md

 The program creates a tar archive with a single file entry (no directory) and name `hello.txt` with the traditional content of `Hello, world.` followed by a newline.
 The tar data is directly sent to the standard output in this example.

+If you are intrested in a more complex example, check the files under `tool_taradaarc` especially `tool_taradaarc/taradaarc.adb` which implements an archiver that traverses file system trees and then writes the data to stdout as .tar files.

 Using the Library
 =================